minimumattic/xterm/README.md

-# xterm-dos
+# XTerm
-my custom xterm configuration like DOS
+my custom XTerm configuration

-Perfect DOS VGA 437 font can be downloaded in this link > https://laemeur.sdf.org/fonts/
+for DOS config "Perfect DOS VGA 437" font can be downloaded from > https://laemeur.sdf.org/fonts/ Ubuntu fonts can be downloaded from > https://design.ubuntu.com/font